Axon-Shield/pki.github.io/docs/architecture/certificate-as-code.md

 ## Lessons from Production

-### What We Learned at Sky UK (Kubernetes + cert-manager)
+### What We Learned in a Project (Kubernetes + cert-manager)

-Sky UK implemented Certificate-as-Code using cert-manager in Kubernetes for 15,000+ certificates.
+A client implemented Certificate-as-Code using cert-manager in Kubernetes for 15,000+ certificates.
 Initial implementation had challenges:

 **Problem 1: "Everything automated" created blind spots**